Orland Park Dethatching Lawn Services

 What Neighborhoods Do We Serve Throughout Orland Park, IL?

-Orland Park’s neighborhoods each present unique thatch management challenges due to variations in soil, development age, and landscape features:
+Orland Park encompasses a variety of neighborhoods, each with unique thatch management challenges due to differences in soil, development age, and landscape features:

-- Brook Hills: Proximity to wetlands and forest preserves, requiring buffer zone compliance and careful erosion control.
+- Orland Grove and Preserves: Proximity to forest preserves and wetlands, requiring buffer zone compliance and heightened erosion control.

 Orland Park Development Services Department